The Impact of Workplace Morale on Productivity

 This can contribute to higher absenteeism, decreased job satisfaction, and ultimately, increased turnover rates.
 Our own research found that 22% of employees cited safety concerns as a contributing reason that they chose to leave their job in the past five years.

-We also found that 1 in 4 professional services employees reported that safety worries affected their work performance and wellbeing.
+We also found that1 in 4 professional services employees reported that safety worries affected their work performance and wellbeing.
 This figure increases to 42% when an incident occurs in the company.

 To address this, organisations should prioritise creating a safe and secure work environment.
 This includes regularly conducting risk assessments, implementing comprehensive safety protocols and providing ongoing training to employees.

-Equipping employees with access to a personal safety service that can offer real-time support and emergency assistance, such as Peoplesafe, can also significantly improve feelings of safety and security.
+Equipping employees with access to a personal safety alarm service that can offer real-time support and emergency assistance, such as Peoplesafe, can also significantly improve feelings of safety and security.
 This is especially true for the 60% of employees who feel unsafe while commuting on public transport during unsociable hours as services like Travelsafe can provide invaluable peace of mind.

 2. Stress